BeaconBrigade/system-hook/README.md

 in your terminal, or by running `sudo shook daemon start` which starts the `shook` systemd service.
 For testing out `shook` it is good to play with `shook serve`, you can use command line arguments to augment values in the `shook.toml` file.
-When running in production it would probably be more helpful to run `sudo shook daemon enable` so `shook` is started when your computer starts. note: `shook daemon` just runs `systemctl` `start`, `stop` and `enable` under the hood, so you can bypass `shook` and run those directly if you want.
+When running in production it would probably be more helpful to run `sudo shook daemon enable` so `shook` is started when your computer starts.
+Note: `shook daemon` just runs `systemctl` `start`, `stop` and `enable` under the hood, so you can bypass `shook` and run those directly if you want.